 Watch and share videos of Library programs including Viet Thanh Nguyen’s talk about refugee writing, Kristin Scott Thomas in conversation with Alan Riding about her acting carer, 2018 Gala speaker Salman Rushdie’s Q&A session with Library staff, Agnès Poirier interviewed by NPR’s Eleanor Beardsley about her book Left Bank: Art, Passion, and the Rebirth of Paris, 1940-50, Wendell Steavenson interviewed by The Atlantic’s Rachel Donadio about her book Paris Metro, Clotilde Dusoulier’s talk about her book Tasting Paris, Sir David Hare’s spirited, entertaining talk about Oscar Wilde, Reza Aslan’s 2014 presentation of his book about the life of Jesus, David Lebovitz’s conversation with Alexander Lobrano, and many more.
 The full archive is here: www.americanlibraryinparis.org/videos

 2018 Annual Gala Photos

 Over 270 guests gathered at The Westin Paris Vendôme to support the Library and celebrate literature with Salman Rushdie at the Annual Gala.
 Photos of the historic event can be viewed here.

 The Gala is the Library’s most significant fundraising initiative of the year, generating important revenue that ensures the institution’s continued vitality and growth.

 The American Library in Paris has been lending since 1920.
 Help sustain this vital institution in its 98th year of service by donating today.

-Pulitzer Prize-winning author Viet Thanh Nguyen, the Library’s first writer-in-residence, returns to the Library to talk about his edited collection of essays in The Destiny Thief: Essays on Writing, Writers and Life.
+Pulitzer Prize-winning author Richard Russo returns to the Library to talk about his collection of essays in The Destiny Thief: Essays on Writing, Writers and Life.
 In…